-Conditions in the banking sector continue to strengthen, with improving asset quality and recovering credit growth.
-Non-performing loans, however, remain elevated, and the sector appears to be over-banked, presenting a challenge for bank profitability.
+Conditions in the banking sector continue to strengthen, with improving asset quality, recovering credit growth, and high liquidity during the year.
+However, the sector appears to be over-banked, presenting a challenge for bank profitability.
+The banking sector achieved positive financial result despite the introduction of interim administration in Atlas bank and IBM bank by Central Bank of Montenegro in December 2018.

-The lack of an independent currency and declining fiscal space constrain Montenegro's ability to absorb shocks, which underscores the need for an improvement in economic flexibility to sustain growth over the long run.
+The lack of an independent currency and limited fiscal space constrain Montenegro's ability to absorb shocks, which underscores the need for an improvement in economic flexibility to sustain growth over the long run.

 Low labor productivity and employment levels and a large informal sector limit potential growth.
-The government's plans to reform labor laws provide an opportunity to improve the flexibility of labor market outcomes, boost participation rates, and reduce informality.
+The government's plans to reform labor laws and the labor tax wedge provide an opportunity to improve the flexibility of labor market outcomes, boost participation rates, and reduce informality.